KelvinOmos/Folder_Renamer/README.md

 # SolutionRenamer
-Fast rename solution,using .net core 2.0
+Fast rename folders and subfolders,using .net core 2.0

 doc
 ==